forchag/hyperledger/README.md

 python peer_join_sync.py mychannel orderer.example.com:7050 tls/ca.crt mychannel.block
 ```

+After the peer's ledger catches up, the utility inspects the channel for any
+previously committed chaincodes.
+Each detected chaincode is queried once which
+launches its runtime container and serves as a lightweight health check.
+The
+peer is only marked ready for endorsements after all chaincodes respond,
+ensuring existing lifecycle definitions and endorsement policies remain
+unchanged.

 ## Blockchain design

 This project uses **Hyperledger Fabric**, a permissioned blockchain platform.
 Peers